ecesar88/metrobi-challenge/README.md

 2. Install all the dependencies using your preferred package manager.
 I like using `pnpm` because it's waay faster;
 3. Run the `dev` script to start the react code on `localhost:3000`.

+Note: The result of the questions can be viewed on the console.
 Note: The code for the question can be found under the "questions" folder.